Mackenzie Esporte Clube: 1950-1959

 Mackenzie riled the volleyball in Minas Gerais in 50's, when the team won 7 state titles in a row, between the years 1952 and 1957.
 Also, the team won the city championship six times in a row.
 The main players in this period were Juraci Raso, Zezé.
 Miriam, Oraida, Mirtes, Zuzu, Margot, Josefina, Estela, Laís Turner and Lia de Freitas.
 The managers in the period were Hélcio Nunan and Mário Lopes.
 That was the beginning of the rivalry with Minas Tênis Clube.
 Both are located in the same neighborhood, and ruled the local Women's volleyball scene, jointly with Clube Atlético Mineiro.

 1960-1969

 In 1963 the club won its most important title: the Brazil Championship of Champion Clubs.
 The tournament was held in Juiz de Fora, and the other teams where Pinheiros (SP), Fluminense (RJ), e América (CE).
 The Mackenzie team was Lia de Freitas, Silene, Íris, Necy, Hilda, Leonésia, Carminha, Neusinha, Lúcia, Jacira e Rosinha.
 Betinho was the manager.

-1970-1979

-Once again in the 70's Mackenzie ruled the volleyball in Minas Gerais.
-The club won 7 state championships in a row.
-Also, it had meaningful campaigns in the national championship.